An00bRektn/oop/README.md

 3. FaceDraw: Draws random faces in a window
 4. Mosaic: Draws a pretty mosaic of squares and circles.
 Clicking on a tile will turn it into a face
 5. SwissArmyKnife: A sandbox environment to practice and demo specific functions such as scraping and multithreading
+6. Thunderbird: A seating chart that pulls seating info from static websites with JSON files

 License: MIT